intelsdi-x/snap/docs/RESTAPI.md

-# Pulse API
+# snap API
-Pulse exposes a list of Restful APIs to perform various actions.
-All of Pulse APIs return `JSON` as the reponses, including errors.
+snap exposes a list of Restful APIs to perform various actions.
+All of snap APIs return `JSON` as the reponses, including errors.
 Any non-2xx HTTP status code may contain an error message.
 All API URLs listed in this documentation has the endpoint:
 > http://localhost:8181

 ## API Response Meta